wowshow855/HARUKA/README.md

 # HARUKA
 H.A.R.U.K.A. – Helpful Assistant for Real-time, User &amp; Knowledge Assistance.
-HARUKA is a simple to use LLM manager based on Ollama.
+HARUKA is a simple to use LLM manager based on Ollama which also supports adding personality!
 Simply install the program, follow the 3 step instructions, and chat away!
 In the future HARUKA is also planned to be able to interact with custom python scripts and have a customization 3D VRM model.
 HARUKA is designed to be:

 - Simple to use, modify, deploy.